11 min read ·

 Dynamic Performance Management provides data, but it does not create a human rhythm on its own.
 Performance improves when data is paired with consistent conversations that help people interpret what is happening and decide what to do next.

-So this blog is a practical, conversational how-to guide for building a performance rhythm that actually makes your Dynamic Performance Management system work for people, not just for reporting.
+So this guide is a practical how-to for building a performance rhythm that makes your Dynamic Performance Management system work for people, not just for reporting.

-Dynamic Performance Management should be considered as a coaching tool, not a scoreboard.
+Dynamic Performance Management should be treated as a coaching tool, not a scoreboard.
 Before you design any cadence, make sure everyone understands what Dynamic Performance Management is meant to do.

 Dynamic Performance Management automates data collection and synthesizes validated performance indicators.
 That automation is not the end goal.
 The end goal is that managers stop acting like data collectors and start acting like coaches who remove barriers to performance.